specify the model formula

 Description

 The function mcmc() runs MCMC sampling for a fitted gamlss2 model.
-It reuses the fitted model object and merges the MCMC output back into the original object such that standard methods (e.g., summary and plot) work as expected.
+It reuses the fitted model object and merges the MCMC output back into the original object so that standard methods such as summary and plot work as expected.

 Usage